DrakirL/DrakirL.github.io/p10/rules/general.md

 Saves are Tests that you are *forced* to make by some external influence actively attempting to directly hit/affect you with some kind of effect. <br>
 The Difficulty of the Test should be pre-determined by the source's Passive Skills. <br>
 On a success, the incoming effect may be negated (or at least partially mitigated).
 On a fail, you suffer the full extend of the effect. <br>
-Saves prefer to specify an Attribute rather than a specific Skill.
+Saves prefer to specify an Attribute rather than a specific Skill, and therefore generally use less extreme difficulties.

 ### Increasing Bonuses: Skill Points.
 As a base, your Skill Bonus for every Skill is 0.
 You increase them by spending Skill Points (1 Skill Point spent on a Skill = +1 to your Skill Bonus for that Skill). <br>
 Your Skill Bonus for each Skill is limited by your capabilities!
-You can't increase an Attribute-based Skill to be higher than that Attribute, and you can't increase either of the Adventuring Skills, Martial & Magic, to be higher than your Level.
-Exceptions to this rule have to be specified by features! <br>
+You can't increase an Attribute-based Skill to be higher than that Attribute, and you can't increase either of the two Adventuring Skills, Martial & Magic, to be higher than your Level.
+Exceptions to these rules have to be specified by features! <br>
 You gain Skill Points to spend in a variety of ways, including from your Background and at each Class Level.
 If you would gain enough Skill Points in a specific Skill to exeed its limit, you may redistribute the excess as you wish between your other Skills. <br>

 ## Advantage & Disadvantage